Article By Mark Eastwood

 Spain is a large country and there are very big differences between the various regions.

-The Costa del Sol is probably the best area of mainland Spain to search for jobs.
+The Costa del Sol is the best area of mainland Spain to search for jobs (followed closely by the Costa Blanca).
 This very developed coast is the most popular area of Spain for tourism and has a large expatriate population and arguably the best climate in Spain which makes it a lovely place to live.

 The very good weather contributes towards a longer tourist season which is a help because these do tend to be the most popular types of jobs and include work in hotels, cleaning villas and apartments as well as the usual bar and restaurant type positions.